FBI seeks interviews with Democrats who urged US troops to defy illegal orders

 “President Trump is using the FBI as a tool to intimidate and harass Members of Congress,” a group of four Democratic House members said in a statement Tuesday.
 “Yesterday, the FBI contacted the House and Senate Sergeants at Arms requesting interviews.”

 Michigan Sen. Elissa Slotkin, one of the six Democratic lawmakers in the video, told reporters Tuesday that “last night the counterterrorism division at the FBI sent a note to the members of Congress, saying they are opening what appears to be an inquiry against the six of us.”
-She said Trump “is attempting to use the FBI to scare us.”
+Slotkin called it a “scare tactic by” Trump.

 “Whether you agree with the video or don’t agree with the video, the question to me is: is this the appropriate response for a president of the United States to go after and seek to weaponize the federal government against those he disagrees with?” said Slotkin.